sssnnt/gitlab-aws-helloworld/README.md

 ## Install HelloWorld-CF
 ### Prerequisites
 * A Gitlab runner in an AWS account that can assume other AWS role.
 Such a Gitlab runner can be setup from this <a href="https://github.com/scaniadevtools/gitlab-runner" target="_blank">repo.</a>
-* An AWS account you can deploy cloudformation templates to
+* An AWS account you can deploy cloudformation templates to.
-* A Gitlab account so you can fork this project
+* A Gitlab account so you can fork this project.

 ### Setup and install